A field of practice

 Embodied inquiry, attention moving through the body.

-The seven roles
+The seven archetypes

 01, Curiosity